 As of the date of this prospectus, we have not obtained certain approvals, licenses and permits that may be required for some aspects of our operations.
-According to the PRC Administrative Provisions on Internet Audio-Visual Program Services, a provider of online audio-visual service must obtain a license for online transmission of audio-visual programs, or Audio-Visual License issued by the National Radio and Television Administration.
-We are required to but have not obtained the Audio-Visual License for providing internet audio-visual program services through our online recruitment platform, including providing certain short educational videos for users, providing in-app streaming interviewing and allowing users to upload and share short career-related videos.
-We do not consider such services to be material to our business and the revenues generated through the provision of such services account for an insignificant portion of our total revenue.
-We are not eligible to apply for an Audio-Visual License under the current regulatory regime, because we are not a wholly state-owned or state-controlled entity as required for this license under PRC law.
-As of the date of this prospectus, we have not been subject to any material penalties imposed by, or any investigations initiated by, the relevant governmental authorities because we provide internet audio-visual program services through our online recruitment platform without an Audio-Visual License, but we may be subject to such penalties or investigations in the future, in which case we may be involved in legal proceedings, have any illegal gains confiscated, have our relevant business suspended, or face other penalties, which we believe would not materially and adversely affect our business, financial conditions and results of operation.
+According to the PRC Administrative Provisions on Internet Audio-Visual Program Services, or the Provisions, a provider of online audio-visual service must obtain a license for online transmission of audio-visual programs, or Audio-Visual License.
+We have not obtained the Audio-Visual License required for providing internet audio-visual program services through our online recruitment platform, which include providing certain short educational videos for users to purchase and allowing users to upload short recruitment related videos.
+We may also not be eligible to apply for an Audio-Visual License, because we are not a wholly state-owned or state-controlled entity as required for this license under PRC law.
+If the PRC government determines that our content constitutes an "internet audio-visual program" under the Provisions, we may be subject to fines or other penalties or be required to suspend our current or future business due to failure to obtain an Audio-visual License, which may materially and adversely affect our business, financial condition and results of operations.
+As of the date of this prospectus, we have not been subject to any material penalties imposed by, or any investigations initiated by, the relevant governmental authorities because we operate our business without an Audio-Visual License, but we may be subject to such penalties or investigations in the future, in which case we may be involved in legal proceedings, have any illegal gains confiscated, have our relevant business suspended, or face other penalties.